SCS will run the Board of Directors Awards and Fellow Nominations on January 1, 2024.

 2016 Andreas Tolk

-The nominee’s contributions that raise him/her significantly above the norm shall be examined.
+The Fellow nominee’s contributions that raise him/her significantly above the norm shall be examined.
 In all cases, the contributions are based on technical achievement.
 The individual’s contributions can take as many forms as there are nominees.

 The contributions can take the form of a new and significant piece of theoretical and/or experimental work leading to an important advancement in the state of the art.
-Nominees may make significant technical contributions in the design and evolution into manufacturing of products or systems – or to the use, operation or application of such products or systems.
+Fellow Applicants may make significant technical contributions in the design and evolution into manufacturing of products or systems – or to the use, operation or application of such products or systems.
 The contributions shall be based on the realization to society, as judged by the SCS Fellow Committee, considering innovativeness, originality, creativity, meeting market needs, regional as well as global impact on the profession or society at large, or advances in quality, reliability, cost effectiveness or manufacturability.

-The nominee’s contributions can also be exemplified through technical leadership of a managerial, team or company‑wide effort that led to an important benefit to society, to technical innovation, to the advancement of a device, idea or system leading to development, application and/or production.
+The Fellow Applicant’s contributions can also be exemplified through technical leadership of a managerial, team or company-wide effort that led to an important benefit to society, to technical innovation, to the advancement of a device, idea or system leading to development, application and/or production.
 The technical innovation, risk involved, performance improvement, economic results or other advantages must be perceived by the SCS Fellow Committee as above the norm.

-As an Educator, the nominee’s contributions can encompass the development of a new curriculum or courses that are innovative or unique.
+As an Educator, the Fellow Applicant’s contributions can encompass the development of a new curriculum or courses that are innovative or unique.
 An accepted and widely used pioneering text is also a significant useful contribution.
 The contributions, again, are to be judged on the basis of uniqueness, innovation, wide acceptance, etc.

 The technical contributions may also be in the form of patents, standards or other documentation describing the development or application of products, systems, facilities, services or software.